 Ethereum vs Cardano: The Story So Far and The Future

-Since Ethereum was first launched in 2015, it has performed really well.
-As the first ever blockchain project to host smart contract technology, it is now the second most popular cryptocurrency in the world.
+Since Ethereum was first launched in 2015, it has performed well.
+As the first-ever blockchain project to host smart contract technology, it is now the second most popular cryptocurrency in the world.

-The Ethereum platform also host the majority of initial coin offerings (ICO’s), which is when new start-ups perform crowd funding for blockchain projects.
+The Ethereum platform also hosts the majority of initial coin offerings (ICO’s), which is when new start-ups perform crowdfunding for blockchain projects.
 More and more dApps are also beginning to use the Ethereum blockchain, which gives the Ether coin real-world value.

 On the other hand, there are lots of other blockchains that are looking to replace Ethereum as the most popular smart contract platform, which is why they are called “Ethereum killers”.
 One of these is Cardano, who believe they are building the most advanced smart contract protocol in the industry.

-Although the Cardano coin was only released in late 2017, it has also performed really well.
-It was initially worth just $0.02 a coin, however just a few months later in January 2018, this increased to a remarkable $1.22!
-This amounted to an increase of more that 6,000%, resulting in a total market capitalization of $32 billion.
+Although the Cardano coin was only released in late 2017, it has also performed well.
+It was initially worth just $0.02 a coin, however, just a few months later in January 2018, this increased to a remarkable $1.22!
+This amounted to an increase of more than 6,000%, resulting in a total market capitalization of $32 billion.

 Since then, like the rest of the cryptocurrency industry, its value has gone down quite significantly.

-Various people in the community are becoming frustrated at how long the team are taking to finish the development process.
-In response, Cardano claim that instead of rushing, they want to take their time to ensure that they build the best product possible.
+Various people in the community are becoming frustrated at how long the team is taking to finish the development process.
+In response, Cardano claims that instead of rushing, they want to take their time to ensure that they build the best product possible.